 The KN95 masks from Bi Wei Kang or Vidar are the best mask for glasses.
 They are the best as they both hold your glasses onto your face as well as prevent your glasses from fogging up.

 Read on to see how these can be used for optimum performance.

 Us glasses wearers are learning that it can be a struggle to wear a facemask with glasses.
-It can be so annoying for some people, that they are willing to risk their health due to inconvenience it can cause.
-Either by ditching the mask altogether, or by wearing it over their mouth but not over their nose.
+It can be so annoying for some people, that they are willing to risk their health due to the inconvenience it can cause.
+Either by ditching the mask altogether or wearing it over their mouth but not over their nose.
 But wearing a mask over your nose is just as important as wearing it over your mouth.
 You breathe through your nose, after all, so you can both spread and catch viruses through your nose.